ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 Node owners identity will have to be known and be transparent to the community.
 They cannot be also auditors as it would possibly create a conflict of interests.
 The identity of the node owners should be known because the auditors will need to collect documentation and data and ensure that these are the actual figures of the nodes.
+The identity of the node owners are also expected to be public to enable public display of the nodes activities.
+Finally, as we will see in the next section the identity of the nodes will be important to decide to allow a new member in the groupe of block builders.

 ## 4. Deriving from the proof of authority consensus